 Alcoholism may not be curable, but it is treatable.
 When alcohol abuse interferes with your ability to function and enjoy daily life, it is necessary to begin the process of recovery.
 Recovery is a challenging, multi-faceted course that must take into consideration each individual’s background and specific needs.
 Treatment will depend on the length and severity of alcohol abuse and sometimes requires medical supervision to ensure the health and safety of the patient.

-Whether you want to decrease your drinking or quit altogether, you can make these changes by getting support, establishing goals, and managing triggers and cravings.
+You can make changes by getting support, establishing goals, and managing triggers and cravings.
 Support is a valuable resource and can be provided by family, friends, counselors, health care providers, religious officials, or others in the process of alcohol abuse recovery.
 Your social life likely revolved around drinking, so it may be necessary to cut ties with previous friends to avoid hindering your recovery.
 You can make new, sober friends who will encourage you or join a support group where you can benefit from the lessons and experiences of others who have been in your shoes.

-If total sobriety is your goal, set a specific quit date, be it tomorrow, next week, or within six months.
+Sobriety is your goal, so set a specific quit date, be it tomorrow, next week, or within six months.
 Whatever your timeline, share your goals with your support system and focus on ways you can accomplish them.
 Remove alcohol from your home and avoid the things that trigger your craving for alcohol, such as specific places, people, or activities.

 After seeking professional help in the development of a treatment program, the first stage of recovery is through detoxification, where a forced period of withdrawal works to remove alcohol from the body.
 Individuals with severe dependency who are at risk of intense withdrawal will likely be monitored by medical professionals and assisted with medication to help alleviate these effects.
 Detox can occur at home or as part of inpatient or outpatient rehabilitation.